abraxas-dev/Knowledge-Graph-Creation-from-Text-with-LLMs/README.md

 ## Project Overview
-This project focuses on automatically generating **Knowledge Graphs (KGs)** from **Wikipedia articles** using **Large Language Models (LLMs)**.
-The goal is to extract and structure knowledge from unstructured text, making it more accessible and usable for various applications.
+The project ist finished and a full explanation and **other details will appear here soon.**

-The project is part of the **Practical Course: Data Engineering**.
+The project was part of the **Practical Course: Data Engineering**.

 ## Project Structure
-The project is divided into **four main components**, each addressing a key stage of the Knowledge Graph creation pipeline:
+The project i:

 ![Logo](images/logo.png)